 Concept

-" Environmental Challenges: The Future of Human Rights in a Changing World and the Search for Sustainable Solutions "
+Future of Human Rights in a Changing World’

 Climate change is a fundamental challenge to human rights.
 It directly affects many fundamental rights, including the rights to life, health, food, clean water and safe housing.
 One of the most troubling aspects of climate change is its impact on the enjoyment of basic human rights.
 These impacts are wide-ranging and profound, from threats to health and life from catastrophic weather conditions such as hurricanes and droughts, to decreased access to clean water and food.
 Climate change is also leading to increased social and economic instability, which can contribute to conflict and mass migration.